Cetutkavul/CS320/README.md

-# CS-320 Software Testing, Automation, and Quality Assurance
+# CS-320 Software Testing, Automation, QA

 ## Overview
 This repository contains my work from **CS-320: Software Testing, Automation, and Quality Assurance** at **Southern New Hampshire University**.